hmuktamath/UML-Parser/README.md

 # UML-Parser

+Refer to the pdf file for more details https://github.com/muktamath81/UML-Parser/blob/master/UML%20Parser%20Readme.pdf

 Java Parser UML Generator

 Initial setup -

-• Install Java and use any available IDE for development
+• Install Java and use any available IDE for development.
+In my project, I have used Eclipse and to manage dependencies Maven.
 • GraphViz must be installed on the system.
+It does not have plugins, hence it has to be installed (Link- http://www.graphviz.org/Download..php)

 Instructions to execute the program
+1) Download the package
+2) Download the test files (test*.zip) and unzip it to a location (here – sourcefilepath)
+3) Execute the code as below
-• java –jar "jar file" "sourcefilepath" "outputfilenameandpath" ◦ sourcefilepath - Path to the default package folder.
+• java –jar <jar file/Renamed file> <sourcefilepath> <outputfilenameandpath>
+◦ sourcefilepath - Path to the default package folder.
 ◦ outputfilenameandpath – filename and path of the output image

 External Libraries and Tools used
 1. Javaparser